bagder/uncurled/mine/rockbox.md

 One of the first mp3 players on the market was the "Archos Player" with its massive 6 GB hard drive.
-My brother Björn and our common friend Linus purchased these devices, only to soon realize that while the device was nice, the software were lacking several features you would think such a device should be able to provide.
+My brother Björn and our common friend Linus purchased these devices, only to soon realize that while the device was nice, the software was lacking several features you would think such a device should be able to provide.
 How hard would it be to write our own replacement?

 The challenge truly piqued our curiosity.
 With a lot of reverse engineering and hard work, we figured out how to replace the software in the devices with